 This management principle aims to establish a cordial balance between individual interest and organizational interest.
 When this is done, it leads to a better relationship between employees & management, employee satisfaction increases, productivity goes up, and harmony is achieved in the organization.

 It is obvious that every employee joins an organization to accomplish his/her certain goals & objectives.
 They are self-motivated to the attainment of their goals.
 The problem arises when employees’ objectives do not match with organizational objectives.
 It makes them demotivated and productivity reduced.
 But when employees’ objectives match with the organization everything works as it should.

-It is fact that we also work more for someone when our interest fulfills along with theirs.
+It is a fact that we also work more for someone when our interests are fulfilled along with theirs.
 In addition, the manager may also identify and group employees having similar objectives and assign them particular duties.
 This might further motivate them to give their best.